John VII of Constantinople: Origin and family

-Life

-John was born into an aristocratic family of possible Armenian descent.
-(Note: There are speculations that John was of Armenian ancestry, but these claims have been challenged.
-There is a tendency amongst certain Byzantinists to propose an Armenian ancestry for certain Byzantine individuals and/or families with an obscure Eastern European heritage as a "convenient solution".
-Kaldellis argues that many of the individuals identified as Armenians or individuals of Armenian descent had assimilated into the Roman Empire to such a degree that they no longer possessed any meaningful Armenian identity.)
-His father was Pankratios Morocharzanios, and he had a brother, Arsaber.
-Warren Treadgold identifies the latter as Arsaber, who married a sister of Empress Theodora, wife of Emperor Theophilos.
-John's sister was the mother of the future Patriarch Photios I of Constantinople.
+Career

-John, who began his clerical career c.
-811, was also a painter of icons and a correspondent of Theodore the Studite.
-By 814 John had become an iconoclast, and Emperor Leo V the Armenian chose him to head a committee to collect patristic texts supporting this theological position in preparation for the Synod of 815, which reinstated iconoclasm.
-John was rewarded for his efforts by being appointed abbot of the prestigious monastery of Sergius and Bacchus (now the Little Hagia Sophia), where recalcitrant iconodules were re-educated.
+John began his clerical career c.
+811–813 as a lector (anagnostes) in the monastery of Hodegon.
+According to Patriarch Photios I, he was also a painter of icons.
+He corresponded with Theodore the Studite, whose three letters to John are evidence that the future patriarch was originally an iconodule.
+By 814 John had become an iconoclast, and Emperor Leo V the Armenian chose him to head a committee to collect patristic texts supporting this theological position in preparation for the church council of 815, which reinstated iconoclasm.
+John was rewarded for his efforts by being appointed abbot (hegoumenos) of the prestigious monastery of Sergius and Bacchus (now the Little Hagia Sophia), where recalcitrant iconodules were re-educated.

 John was known for his learning (hence his nickname Grammatikos) and for his persuasive rhetoric in the endless debates that are a favorite subject of hagiographic sources reflecting the second period of the Iconoclasm.
 John was also charged with tutoring the future Emperor Theophilos during the reign of his father, Michael II, and is credited with instilling strong iconoclastic sympathies in his pupil.
-Upon Theophilos' accession, John was appointed synkellos (assistant to the patriarch), a position that made him a likely heir to the patriarchate. c.
-830, John was sent on an embassy to the Abbasid caliph al-Ma'mun, but this did little to prevent a period of fierce warfare between the Byzantine Empire and the Abbasids.
-He did, however, bring back a plan of the Abbasid palace in Baghdad for his emperor's amusement, and oversaw the construction of a similar structure in Bithynia.
+Upon Theophilos' accession, John was appointed synkellos (assistant to the patriarch), a position that made him a likely heir to the patriarchate.
+Probably in 829 or 830, John was sent on an embassy to the Abbasid caliph al-Ma'mun, but this did little to prevent a period of fierce warfare between the Byzantine Empire and the Abbasids.
+According to one tradition, he convinced Theophilos to convert the palace of Bryas into an Arabian palace and personally participated in this project.

 The circumstances of John VII's patriarchate are unclear.
-Appointed patriarch in 837 by his disciple Theophilos, he may have been responsible for a slight increase in the persecution of the iconodules.
+Appointed patriarch (possibly on 21 January 837) by his disciple Theophilos, he may have been responsible for a slight increase in the persecution of the iconodules.
 He was deposed in 843 by Theophilos' widow, Theodora, his own relative, as a prelude to the end of iconoclasm.
 The deposed patriarch survived until the 860s.